Rhod Gilbert: Television

 In August 2010, the BBC commissioned eight episodes of Ask Rhod Gilbert following a successful pilot earlier in 2010.
 The show featured Gilbert, Greg Davies and Lloyd Langford answering random trivia questions, such as 'Who would win in a race, Usain Bolt or a grizzly bear?', posed by the public and celebrities, with additional celebrity guests on the panel.
 The show ran for two series.

 On 7 March 2011, series 2 of Rhod Gilbert's Work Experience began airing on BBC One Wales.
 In this series he tried out jobs as a farmer, butler, tattoo artist and firefighter.
 In January 2012, Gilbert began filming series 3 of the show.
 It aired on BBC One Wales from 7 May 2012 and saw him take on jobs such as primary school teacher, zookeeper, drag artist and police officer.
 A fourth series was broadcast in June–July 2013.
 This series, the jobs were wedding planner, scout leader, tour guide and male model.
 Series 5, which had four episodes, began on BBC One Wales in September 2014 and was repeated on BBC Two from February 2015.
 Series 6 was broadcast on BBC One Wales starting February 2016.

 In September 2014, Gilbert started presenting the BBC Two panel show Never Mind the Buzzcocks, ending a run of five series without a permanent host.
 In May 2015, however, the BBC ended the show.
 The documentary Rhod Gilbert vs Kilimanjaro, chronicling the attempt to climb Mount Kilimanjaro for charity made by Gilbert and several fellow celebrities, was shown on the BBC in December 2014.

 Gilbert appeared several times on the Channel 4 comedy/game show 8 Out of 10 Cats Does Countdown.

 He replaced comedian Jack Dee as the host of The Apprentice: You're Fired! beginning in 2016.
 In 2019, he stepped down and was replaced by Tom Allen.

-In September 2018, Gilbert appeared as a contestant of the 7th series of Taskmaster alongside James Acaster, Jessica Knappett, Kerry Godliman and Phil Wang.
+In September 2018, Gilbert appeared as a contestant of the seventh series of Taskmaster alongside James Acaster, Jessica Knappett, Kerry Godliman and Phil Wang.

 In November 2021, Gilbert was a guest presenter for BBC's DIY SOS: Children in Need 2021.

-In 2020, he became the presenter of Comedy Central’s Rhod Gilbert's Growing Pains.
+In 2020, Gilbert became the presenter of Comedy Central’s Rhod Gilbert's Growing Pains.